When men can no longer perform as they wish

 - Treatment of underlying diseases (e.g., high blood pressure, diabetes)

-- Hormone replacement therapy (e.g., testosterone therapy in cases of proven deficiency)
+- Hormone replacement (e.g., testosterone therapy for confirmed deficiency)

 - Stress management and sleep optimization

-Use only under medical supervision – especially in cases of cardiovascular disease.
+Use only under medical supervision – especially for cardiovascular diseases

-- Zinc, vitamin D, B vitamins : Improve hormone balance
+- Zinc, Vitamin D, B vitamins: Improve hormone levels

 Erectile dysfunction as an early warning system

-ED is often the first sign of silent vascular damage, approximately 3-5 years before a heart attack or stroke may occur.
-Therefore, it should not be viewed as an isolated problem , but rather as a serious indicator of:
+ED is often the first sign of silent vascular damage, approximately 3-5 years before a heart attack or stroke can occur.
+Therefore, it should not be seen as an isolated problem, but as a serious indication of:

 - Vascular health